Robustness Assessment of Assemblies in Frictional Contact: Robustness Computation

-In general, an object will be in contact with several other objects through contact points that have different maximal frictional force (i.e. traction limit).
-Assuming that contact points obey the laws of linear elasticity, the stress incurred at each contact point is cumulated to produce the total frictional force \cite{sinha_contact_1990, bhushan_contact_1998}.
-Locally, the stress on an asperity can be momentarily released with another asperity taking over the load, but the gross effect is that the total frictional force is the sum of the frictional forces at each contact point \cite{otsuki_systematic_2013}.
+Assuming that objects obey the laws of linear elasticity at the contact points, the stress incurred at each contact point is cumulated to produce the total frictional force \cite{sinha_contact_1990, bhushan_contact_1998}.
+Locally, the stress on an contact point can be momentarily released with another one taking over the load, but the gross effect is that the total frictional force is the sum of the frictional forces at each contact point \cite{otsuki_systematic_2013}.
 This is consistent with the \textit{principle of least action}: the system will naturally minimize its energy by distributing the forces as uniformly as possible on contact points, each respecting its traction limit.
-Hence, we state: \begin{assertion} The slipping robustness of several contact points or interfaces acting in parallel in the CIG is given by the sum of the contact point robustnesses. \end{assertion}
+Consequently, the robustness of a contact interface $t$ to an external force is given by